Skip to main content

 uv init

-uv pip install torch numpy pandas matplotlib jupyter ipykernel
+uv add torch numpy pandas matplotlib jupyter ipykernel

 Note: If you have an NVIDIA GPU and want CUDA support, follow the PyTorch installation guide for your specific setup.